GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 1. What Leo declared:

- “Thus there was born true God in the entire and perfect nature of true man, complete in its own properties . . .
-He assumed the form of a servant without the stain of sin, making the human properties greater, but not detracting from the divine . . .
+ “Thus there was born true God in the entire and perfect nature of true man, complete in its own properties …He assumed the form of a servant without the stain of sin, making the human properties greater, but not detracting from the divine . . .

 Accordingly, he who made man, while he remained in the form of God, was himself made man in the form of a servant.
 Each nature preserves its own characteristics without diminution, so that the form of a servant does not detract from the form of God” (Bettenson, 50).